prabh-assla/aslappc/README.md

-# compiler for my own language aslappc
+# compiler for JavaScript

-> this compiler is made using c++ language for aslappc!
+> this compiler is made using c++ language for Js!